Malawi University of Science and Technology: Alumni

-Some researchers from the University
+Faculty

+Atikonda Mtenje-Mkochi was the first woman to be a director of MUST and was the only woman apart from Address Malata on the university's senior team.
+She is an executive dean and she leads the school of Bingu School of Culture and Heritage.

 Mixon Faluweki

 Mixon is a lecturer in Physics.
 He invented the Padoko charger that was critical in assisting people to be able to charge their gadgets just from peddling a bicycle.

 Gama Bandawe

 Gama Bandawe is a medical virologist and an associate professor in biomedical sciences in the Department of Biological Sciences in the Academy of Medical Sciences at MUST.
 He has published extensively on HIV/AIDS with clinical perspectives.
 He is the Coordinator of the center for Clinical and Biological Sciences Research (CCBSR) in the Academy of Medical Sciences.
 He is also the lead scientist in the newly established MUST Bacteriophage Research Unit (MBRU).
 Gama has championed collaborations between the University and the seeding labs program which has/is benefited/benefiting the university at large.

 Andrew Mtewa

 Lecturer in Chemistry and PhD fellow in drug development with a translational research approach focusing on drugs from hit sources to the clinic.
 He has authored books, book chapters and journal articles.